How to vote at Junior Eurovision 2020

-The second phase of online voting took place during the live show and started after the last song has been performed.
-Voting was open for 15 minutes.
-International viewers could vote for a minimum of three countries and a maximum of five.
-Viewers could also vote for their own country’s song.
-These votes were then be turned into points.
+The second phase of online voting takes place during the live show and starts after the last song has been performed.
+Then the voting window opens up for approximately 15 minutes.
+Again, the international audience can vote online for 3 countries.
+Viewers can also vote for their own country’s song.
+The votes will be converted into points.